Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Device.md

 ## CONTROLLING KNX DEVICES

-The node accepts msg from the flow to be sent out to KNX bus and send out msg to the flow as soon KNX message arrive from the bus.<br/>
+The node accepts msg from the flow to be sent out to KNX bus and send out msg to the flow as soon KNX message arrive from the bus.

-Supposing you provided a Group Address and a Datapoint to the node, either manually or with auto populating fields by selecting your device from the device's list after you've importet the ETS file.<br/>
+Supposing you provided a Group Address and a Datapoint to the node, either manually or with auto populating fields by selecting your device from the device's list after you've importet the ETS file.

-You can also override one or more parameters set in the KNX-Ultimate config window.<br/>
+You can also override one or more parameters set in the KNX-Ultimate config window.

-All properties below are optional, except for the payload.<br/>
+All properties below are optional, except for the payload.

-**msg.destination** <br/>
+**msg.destination**

 For example, "0/0/1".
 Set the 3-level Group Address you wanna update.

-**msg.payload** <br/>
+**msg.payload**

 For example, true/false/21/"Hello".
 Set the payload you want to send to the KNX BUS.

-**msg.event** <br/>
+**msg.event**

-"GroupValue\_Write": writes the telegram to the KNX BUS.<br/>
+"GroupValue\_Write": writes the telegram to the KNX BUS.

-"GroupValue\_Response": sends a response telegram to the KNX BUS.<br/>
+"GroupValue\_Response": sends a response telegram to the KNX BUS.

 "Update\_NoWrite": sends nothings to the KNX BUS, just updates the internal value of the KNX-Ultimate node.
-This is useful if you wanna only store the value into the node and read it later with a read request.<br/>
+This is useful if you wanna only store the value into the node and read it later with a read request.

 CAUTION: in case of _msg.event = "Update\_NoWrite"_ all nodes with the same group address will emit to the flow a msg like this:

 ```javascript